apify/apify-docs/sources/platform/storage/key_value_store.md

 The same applies for the [Apify API](#apify-api) - you can use [the same endpoints](#apify-api) as you would normally do.

-See the [Storage overview](/platform/storage#sharing-storages-between-runs) for details on sharing storages between runs.
+Check out the [Storage overview](/platform/storage#sharing-storages-between-runs) for details on sharing storages between runs.

 ## Data consistency